iRunFar’s Alli Miles runs in a pair of the Hoka Torrent 4 trail running shoes. Photo: iRunFar/Eszter Horanyi

 Cons:

-Like the Speedgoat, the Hoka Clifton 10 is one of — if not the — most popular and best-selling road shoes in the brand’s lineup.
-And that’s for good reason.
+The Hoka Clifton 10 is one of the most popular and best-selling road shoes in the brand’s lineup, and that’s for good reason.
 It’s a very solid, comfortable, durable, and approachable training shoe.
-Starting at the top, Hoka uses its jacquard knit upper material.
-It did change the fit at the forefoot, slightly widening it, which we like.
-Hoka also added some padding around the heel, which we really liked.
-An already super comfortable shoe got even more comfortable with the upper upgrades.
+Starting at the top, Hoka uses its jacquard knit upper material for the upper.
+The fit at the forefoot is slightly wider, which we like.
+Hoka also added some padding around the heel for improved comfort.
+An already super comfortable shoe got even better with the upper upgrades.

 Is the Clifton 10 a shoe that will get you Strava course records or personal bests in races?
 No. But will it be a shoe that gives you hundreds of training miles to get you closer to Strava course records or personal bests?
 Definitely.
 And, for that, we love them.
 Also, note that the Clifton 10 is truly a neutral shoe, which some will prefer.
 It also happens to be one of our favorite road running shoes.